jakubzahumensky/kymolyzer/README.md

 ## Automated analysis of movement in microscopy data - from images to numbers and plots

 This repository contains a custom **Fiji (ImageJ)** macro developed for automatic analysis of movement in microscopy images.
-The macro creates kymograms, filters them into main directions (forward, backward, static; approach based on [Mangeol et al., 2016](https://doi.org/10.1091/mbc.e15-06-0404)) and quantifies the numbers of moving foci, their speeds in different directions, and their lifetimes.
+The macro creates [kymograms (also called kymographs)](https://imagej.net/tutorials/generate-and-exploit-kymographs), filters them into main directions (forward, backward, static; approach based on [Mangeol et al., 2016](https://doi.org/10.1091/mbc.e15-06-0404)) and quantifies the numbers of moving foci, their speeds in different directions, and their lifetimes.
 For multichannel images, the macro also analyzes the coupling (colocalization) moving signal in the two channels and quantifies it.

 The required data structure and use of the code is described in detail in [Zahumensky & Malinsky, 2024](https://doi.org/10.1093/biomethods/bpae075).